ThanDucc/Calculator/README.md

 # Calculator

-**Simple calculator app - a mini project written in java and developed on android platform**
+**Simple calculator app - a mini project written in java and developed on Android platform**

 This is preview